Skip to content ↓

 Reading

-It is important that your child brings their reading book into school each day as the days on which they will be able to read with an adult may change from time to time.
 It is also crucial that you listen to your child read each evening and ensure that you sign their reading record highlighting what they have read and how they performed.

 Homework